 About me

-I was born in Germany, raised in Brussels, returned to Germany to study psychology at the University of Konstanz and completed my PhD at NYU in New York City.
-I’ve left half my heart in Brooklyn, but in summer 2020, I returned to my home region in Southern Germany to work as a postdoc at the Max-Planck Institute for Biological Cybernetics in Tuebingen.
-I am now looking to extend my time in the Swabian Alps at the Hector Institute for Education Science.
+I was born in Germany, raised in Brussels, returned to Germany to study psychology at the University of Konstanz, and completed my PhD at NYU in New York City.
+I’ve left half my heart in Brooklyn, but in 2020, I returned to my home region in Southern Germany to work as a postdoc at the Max-Planck Institute for Biological Cybernetics in Tuebingen and the Hector Institute for Education Science.
+As of 2025, I am a Lecturer at Liverpool Hope.

-I am a researcher, a woman, a pansexual, a runner who rather runs 50k than a 5-minute km, an unapologetic fan of free weekends, glitter, and silly comics involving cats more often than not (some of which originate from the hand of yours truly).
+I am a researcher, a pansexual, a runner who rather runs 50k than a 5-minute km, an unapologetic fan of free weekends, glitter, and all forms of the arts, serious or not (some silly examples of myself included).

 I’m enthusiastic about taking the ‘hard’ science of aesthetics to the public!
-Most recently, I have been writing for the German magazine Gehirn und Geist and interviewed with In Mind Germany, the Sciene S*Heroes Podcast, and a few more.
+Most recently, I have been writing for the Max Planck Gesellschaft on The Secret of Beauty and interviewed with In Mind Germany, the Sciene S*Heroes Podcast, and a few more.

 Research